duncanmcclean/simple-commerce/docs/tax.md

 If you have a product which is exempt from tax, you may add a Toggle field to your Product blueprint, called `exempt_from_tax`.
 Then, you may turn the toggle on for the product.

+### Shipping Tax

-You may optionally enable taxes for shipping - simply flick the toggle in your Simple Commerce config:
+If you wish to enable tax for shipping costs, simply flick the toggle in your Simple Commerce config:

 ```php
 // config/simple-commerce.php